microsoft/TechExcel-Operationalize-LLMs-with-LLMOps-automation/docs/01_intro_to_llms/01_intro_to_llms.md

 * **Estimated Time:** 60 minutes

 <details markdown="block">
-<summary>Index of key Concepts of Azure AI Studio</summary>
+<summary>Index of key Concepts of Azure AI Foundry</summary>

 ## Azure AI Resource

-The Azure AI Resource is the main Azure resource for AI Studio.
+The Azure AI Resource is the main Azure resource for AI Foundry.
 It provides a working environment for teams to build and manage AI applications.
 It allows access to multiple Azure AI services in a single setup and includes features for billing, security configuration, and monitoring.

 ## Azure AI projects